Alarmfox/rt-analysis/README.md

-# rt-analysis
+# RT-Analysis
-Is a small CLI program written in C++ that performs basic hard real-time tests.
+RT-Analysis a small CLI program written in C++ that performs hard real-time schedulability tests.
 It is written to double check exercises results for my RTOS course.

 Roadmap:
-* [] implement exception mechanism for error handling;
+  - [] implement exception mechanism for error handling;
-* [] implement resource aware task set scheduling;
+  - [] implement resource aware task set scheduling;